 In this month’s update, please find information on:

-- Deadline to Submit Letters of Intent for a CURE Epilepsy Catalyst Grant is June 30, 2021
+- Accepting Letters of Intent for CURE Epilepsy Catalyst Award Starting June 1

-Deadline to Submit Letters of Intent for a CURE Epilepsy Catalyst Grant is June 30, 2021
+Accepting Letters of Intent for CURE Epilepsy Catalyst Award Starting June 1, 2021

-The deadline for CURE Epilepsy Catalyst Award grant Letters of Intent is fast approaching.
-This funding opportunity is available to researchers at non-academic research institutions, including small biotechnology companies, and those at universities who seek to develop new interventions for epilepsy.
+The CURE Epilepsy Catalyst Award is available to researchers at non-academic research institutions, including small biotechnology companies, and universities who seek to develop new interventions for epilepsy.
 Applicants with academic appointments must be at or above the level of Assistant Professor.
-International applicants are invited to apply as well.
-Grant requests may be made for up to $250,000, paid over 2 years.
+International applicants are welcome.
+Requests may be made for up to a total of $250,000 paid over 2 years.

 |Letter of Intent deadline:||Wednesday, June 30, 2021, 9 PM ET|